JonahLund/tiny-rsx/README.md

 # tiny-rsx

-A fast and small RSX syn parser.
+A fast and minimal syn RSX (JSX in Rust) parser.